robi-ng/data-engineering/data-pipelines/README.md

 ## Overview

-This project runs data pipeline of e-commerce membership data by reading csv files located in `raw-data` folder.
+This section runs data pipeline of e-commerce membership data by reading csv files located in `raw-data` folder.

 ## How to run